 - It also exhibits communication that is end to end.

 - Also, it gives flow control.

-- Finally, this protocol exhibits server (full-duplex) which means it has the ability to perform receiver as well as senders roles.
+- Finally, this protocol exhibits server (full-duplex), which means it can perform receiver and senders roles.

 TCP Protocol Scope

 TCP header’s minimum length is 20 bytes and maximum length 60 bytes.